Read this guide to discover how to sell your property fast if it’s in need of repair.

 Another option you have is to sell your house at auction.

 All sorts of different properties are sold at auctions, from properties that require major repairs to homes in perfectly good condition that may have been repossessed.
 However, you will be charged fees when you use an auction house.

-One great value about an auction house is that the price can never go lower than what it’s initially set to; it can only go higher!
+One big advantage of selling through an auction house though, is that the price can never go lower than what it’s initially set to – it can only go higher!

 If for whatever reason, the house has deteriorated, and it’s time to let it go, places called quick sale firms might buy your home for cash.
 You will get it sold rather quickly, so it’s ideal if you’re looking to make a clean break.

 However, make sure to read everything they give you, so you know what they’re offering.